 You will have to fill out Form I-129 and send it to the US Citizenship and Immigration Services (USCIS) requesting treaty investor status.

-You’ll need to send documentation confirming citizenship of a treaty country, and also about your investment enterprise, proving that it makes commercial sense and will contribute to the US economy (and is not a marginal enterprise).
+You’ll need to send documentation confirming citizenship of a treaty country and your investment enterprise, proving that it makes commercial sense and will contribute to the US economy (and is not a marginal enterprise).

 The United States Department of State will then determine whether you can receive your nonimmigrant treaty investor status.